Vesttoo Appoints Reinsurance and ILS Expert Julia Henderson as Its Chief Commercial Officer

 "Vesttoo is providing new streams of reinsurance capacity when the industry needs it most," said Vesttoo Chief Commercial Officer Julia Henderson.
 "Vesttoo's solutions are already increasing the flow of capital from the capital markets to the insurance markets.
 I have been an active proponent of enabling and smoothing this process since I began my career, and Vesttoo's technology and platform is the ultimate articulation of this flow.
 I am very excited to be a part of this talented team."

-As Vesttoo's CCO, Ms. Henderson will oversee the commercial strategy and development of the business through marketing, sales, revenue operations, and client relationship activities to drive business growth and exceed targets.
-She will take a leading role in seeing the company reach its goals while maintaining a good relationship between internal departments and external clients.
+Vesttoo has actively expanded its operations since the beginning of the year, announcing a presence in London, Hong Kong, Dubai, Seoul and most recently, Tokyo, in addition to its established bases in Tel Aviv and New York.
+The company leverages its proprietary AI, its expert team of data scientists, and insurance and finance professionals to build insurance-linked investment products that connect these two essential markets.
+It provides insurers with additional sources of capacity and investors with access to investment opportunities uncorrelated to the capital markets, offering a sustainable vision for the future of the industry.

-Vesttoo has actively expanded its operations since the beginning of the year, announcing new offices in London, Hong Kong, Dubai, Seoul and most recently Tokyo, in addition to its established bases in Tel Aviv and New York.
-The company leverages its proprietary AI, its expert team of data scientists, insurance and finance professionals to build insurance-linked investment products that connect these two essential markets.
-It provides insurers with additional sources of capacity and investors with access to uncorrelated investment opportunities, offering a sustainable vision for the future of the industry.
+NOTE: Vesttoo executives, including Julia Henderson, will be attending 2022 Monte Carlo Rendez-Vous and are available for interviews

 About Vesttoo